 Our tomato wine recipe may surprise you.
 Even some of the most experienced wine drinkers won’t be able to tell you made this wine from tomatoes instead of grapes.
 It’s extremely difficult to identify that this comes from tomatoes.
 It’s got a clean and crisp taste that is appealing.
 The wine is nicely balanced and finishes well.
 Tomato wine can be enjoyed within 3 months and is better if consumed while young.
 Aging doesn’t really help tomato wine.
 It complements a wide variety of foods, including summer salads, cold soups, and tomato-filled quiche dishes.
 Check out our tomato wine recipe below.
+Learn more about how to make wine here.

 Tomato Wine Recipe